openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

-     "If you™ve been using Linux for any amount of time, you™ve  probably heard about grep, though maybe you™re not familiar with using  it.
+     "If youâ€™ve been using Linux for any amount of time, youâ€™ve  probably heard about grep, though maybe youâ€™re not familiar with using  it.
 GNU grep is a tool that lets you search one or more files, or  standard input.
 Simple, effective, and absolutely necessary for anyone  managing Linux and UNIX-type systems.
 Want to get a grip on grep?
-We™ll  get you started in no time.
+Weâ€™ll  get you started in no time.
      The basics of grep are simple: to search for a given pattern,  run grep pattern file.
 This will look through one or more files and  return any lines that match the search pattern.
-Note that grep returns  lines of text and the filename, if you™re searching through files rather  than standard input or the output of another command."
+Note that grep returns  lines of text and the filename, if youâ€™re searching through files rather  than standard input or the output of another command."